farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Each session is made of `scenes`, like in a movie.
 Each scene plays out as a bunch of back-and-forth between the GM and the players.
 The GM describes what the scene is like, the players tell the GM what they do, and the GM makes the world react to those actions depending on the outcomes of certain dice rolls.

 During sessions, tension rises during scenes, and the players encounter narrative unknowns.
 To decide what happens during those moments, the group rolls dice because they want to be on the edge of their seats.
 They want to be surprised by where the story takes them next.

+## Character Creation

+Characters are defined by descriptive traits called `details`.
+Each character usually have between 2-5 details to highlight who they are, and what is important about them.

+### Details

+When creating a new character, define their:

+- `Concept`: elevator-pitch of the character.
+- `Appearance`: what the character looks like.
+- `Ties`: relations that the character has with certain people or organizations.

+### Actions

+To decide how good characters are at doing things, we have the `actions`.
+Players assign 7  `action dots` at character creation among the 12 possible actions:

+- `Muscle`: you use your force to move, overcome or wreck the obstacle in front of you.
+- `Move`: you quickly shift to a new position or get out of danger.
+- `Finesse`: you employ dexterous manipulation or subtle misdirection.
+- `Sneak`: you traverse skillfully and quietly.
+- `Shoot`: you carefully track and shoot at a target.
+- `Tinker`: you understand, create, or repair complex mechanisms or organisms.
+- `Study`: you scrutinize details and interpret evidence.
+- `Notice`: you observe the situation and anticipate outcomes.
+- `Bond`: you reassure and socialize with friends and contacts.
+- `Command`: you compel swift obedience with skills and respect.
+- `Focus`: you concentrate to accomplish a task that requires great strength of mind.
+- `Sway`: you influence with guile, charm, or argument.

+At the start of a campaign, a single action cannot have more than 2 action dots.

 ## Rolling Dice